hschilbert/BnaMBS/README.md

 ```

 ### 3.0.2 map_mean_exp_to_cand_genes_in_reg.py
-This script calculates the mean expression per candidate gene located in a region.
+This script adds the mean expression values to each (candidate) gene located in a region.

 ```
 Usage: